migrs/rack-server-pages/README.md

 Rack Server Pages
 =================

-Rack middleware and application for serving dynamic pages.
+Rack middleware and application for serving dynamic pages in very simple way.
 There are no controllers or models, just only views like a jsp, asp and php!

 <http://github.com/migrs/rack-server-pages>